zsiller38/Engineering4/README.md

         ledg.value=True
         time.sleep(2)
 ```
 Both of these steps only require a few lines of code.
 The hardest part was remembering how to initialize the LEDs in the setup.
-My repositories from last year came in handy as I was able to copy the setup from a previous assignment and change the pin numbers to get the LEDs working.
+My repositories from last year came in handy as I could copy the setup from a previous assignment and change the pin numbers to get the LEDs working.

 ## Button Countdown